-Future Trends in Marketing for Professional Service Firms: An Interview with Gerry RiskinPrint PDF
+Future Trends in Marketing for Professional Service Firms: An Interview with Gerry RiskinPrint

 By Gerry Riskin | Feb 14, 2014

 Marketing ideas are the toughest things in the world to breathe life into, and real advice — information based on experience and knowledge that is really outside the scope of what most professionals within the firm would otherwise be aware of — sometimes seems hard to come by.
 Gerry Riskin is interviewed here by Capstone Marketing on the trends he sees in the future of the marketing of professional service firms and understanding the relationship between the marketers and the professionals.

 Capstone: What trends do you see in marketing professional services?

 Riskin: One, there is a very tired, overused word called differentiation and respectfully, most people in professional services firms don’t know what that is.
 If they do know what it is, they are challenged about how to apply it in a professional services firm.
 I believe differentiating is becoming more and more important.
 It is possible, and it rests with going through a process of understanding of an individual or a group, what it is that they have done — their specific experience base — that really is unique and impressive.